ZhaoqingLiu/FuzzyTrees/README.md

 FuzzyTrees is a framework designed for rapidly developing various fuzzy decision tree algorithms.

-First, the framework is a supporting architecture for development.
-Based on this framework, any developer can extend more components according to a particular fuzzy decision tree to quickly build a complete algorithm scheme.
+First, the FuzzyTrees is a supporting architecture for development.
+Based on the FuzzyTrees, you can extend new components according to a particular fuzzy decision tree requirements and quickly build your own complete algorithm solutions.

-Second, the framework provides protocols for extending components.
-You can follow a unified set of APIs to develop algorithms that are easy for other developers to understand.
+Second, the FuzzyTrees provides a set of APIs for extending components.
+You can easily understand any algorithm as long as it follows these uniform APIs.
-To easily extend the components, the framework has provided you with a set of supporting and easy-to-use utilities, such as the split metric calculation and split method tools used in ID3, C4.5, and CART algorithms, respectively.
+To easily extend new components, the FuzzyTrees has provided you with a set of supporting and easy-to-use utilities, e.g. the splitting and splitting criterion calculation functions used in the ID3, C4.5, and CART algorithms.

-Also, the [fuzzy CART](fuzzytrees/fdt_base.py) and [fuzzy GBDT](fuzzytrees/fgbdt.py) algorithm in the project are implemented based on this framework.
+The [fuzzy CART](fuzzytrees/fdt_base.py) and [fuzzy GBDT](fuzzytrees/fgbdt.py) algorithms in this project are developed based on the FuzzyTrees and can be used as examples for developing new algorithms.

 ## Installation